MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/edge-process.md

 1. Go to the Settings > Unified Service Desk > Action Calls.
 2. Select + New.
-3. Add the following details and save the action call.<br>
+3. Add the following details and save the action call.

 | Field | Value |
 |--------|---------|
 | Name | FindNoOfDaysCaseBeingOpened |